Urban forestry: Social impact

 Urban forest related events such as planting festivals can significantly reduce social isolation problems, enhance people's experience and raise environmental awareness.
 Urban forests also encourage more active lifestyles by providing space for exercise and are associated with reduced stress and overall emotional well-being.
 Urban forests may also provide products such as timber or food, and deliver economic benefits such as increased property values and the attraction of tourism, businesses and investment.
-Street trees, if managed and cared for, are beneficial in creating sustainable and healthy communities.

 Case study

 The City of Denver Department of Parks and Recreation website hosts interactive online tools that allow residents to view the financial impact to their neighborhoods directly related to healthy tree planting.
 In the Washington-Virginia Vale neighborhood the city website cites 2,002 individual trees as having been planted and maintained by the City Forester.
 These trees are believed to bring in an annual ecosystem benefit of $159,521.
 This is mostly wrapped up in property benefits, which cite a contribution to this total of $143,331.
 The majorities of these trees are between 0 and 12 feet tall and are a mix of mostly Elm, Maple, Pine, and Locust species.